1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 Ironing Process:

-2. Place the fabric on a heat-resistant surface.
+- Place on a heat-safe surface.

 3.3 Post-Treatment and Wash-Out Protocols